dalcorso/thermo_pw/thermo_pw_help.md

 15. The phonon dispersion plot seems strange, some branches are missing.
 <br>
 Please check that you used enough digits for the atomic positions.
-A typical problem appear when you write 1/3 and 2/3 in single precision.
+A typical problem appears when you write 1/3 and 2/3 in single precision.
 The
 <code>pw.x</code> code finds more symmetry that it is actually present in
 the final modes and the routine that identifies the mode symmetry gets confused.